SJ-Pretorius/MyStuff/README.md

 # My Stuff
-This is everything I've worked on during my life.
+This is everything I've worked on during my life using VS Code!